-Straightforward Treatment and Healing
+Straight Forward Treatment and Healing

 Tooth extraction is often a fast option, although it can take longer for more difficult extractions.
 However, a root canal procedure doesn’t take much longer, and it may even come with less discomfort than an extraction.
 A root canal will typically take around an hour to 90 minutes.
 Sometimes two appointments might be needed, first to clean out the canals and then to fill and seal the tooth to protect it.
 If everything is completed in one minute, the treatment will last a little longer, but you won’t need to return for a second appointment.

-As well as being relatively straightforward, a root canal could even result in less discomfort during recovery than have an extraction.
+As well as being relatively straightforward, a root canal could even result in less discomfort during recovery than having an extraction.
 You will have anesthesia during the treatment and you will quickly start to heal.

 Stop the Spread of Infection

-A root canal with stop the spread of an infection from one tooth to other teeth.
+A root canal will stop the spread of an infection from one tooth to other teeth.
 The sooner you stop the infection, the more chance you will have of being able to save the tooth.
 The root canal procedure will clean out the tooth and remove the infected pulp so that it can be filled and capped.
 While an extraction also removes the infection, it means losing the tooth at the same time.

 Keep Your Tooth

-Getting to keep your tooth is one of the big benefits to a root canal procedure.
+Getting to keep your tooth is one of the big benefits of a root canal procedure.
 This is probably of particular interest to you if the infected tooth is one that is more visible.
 If you have it removed, you will have a more obvious gap that you might need to fill with a prosthetic tooth of some kind.
 By keeping your tooth, you won’t need to wait for an extraction to heal and you won’t need to pay for an implant, denture or bridge.
 If you do remove a tooth and have an implant, you could be waiting for months before it can be permanently implanted.